 Gas-powered Jettas are available in S, SE, and SEL trims (each with sub-trim levels), while the TDI is available in a single trim with several sub-trims, too.

 The Jetta S comes standard with the 2.0-liter motor in addition to power windows and locks, air conditioning, an AM/FM/CD sound system with an AUX-in jack and 15-inch steel wheels with hubcaps.
 The Jetta S with Sunroof adds (you guessed it) a sunroof along with cruise control and an adjustable front center armrest with a storage compartment.

-The Jetta SEL adds to the Jetta SE with Convenience and Sunroof's features with 17-inch alloy wheels, a six-way power driver seat (albeit with manual lumbar support), sport front seats, a two-tone black and beige interior color scheme, a multi-function trip computer and keyless access with pushbutton start.
+The Jetta SEL adds to the Jetta SE with Convenience and Sunroof's features with 17-inch alloy wheels, a six-way power driver seat (albeit with manual lumbar support), sport front seats, a two-tone black and beige interior color scheme, a multi-function trip computer, a rear-view camera and keyless access with pushbutton start.
 The SEL with Navigation brings a touchscreen-activated navigation system and a Fender-branded premium audio system.

-The Jetta TDI includes all SE with Convenience features (including the new standard kit) as well as unique 16-inch alloy wheels, "iridium" dash and door trim and a multi-function trip computer.
+The Jetta TDI includes all SE with Convenience features (including the standard kit) as well as unique 16-inch alloy wheels, "iridium" dash and door trim, a rear-view camera and a multi-function trip computer.
 The TDI with Premium adds a sunroof and a Fender-branded premium sound system with a touchscreen interface.
 Finally, the TDI with Convenience and Navigation adds keyless access with push-button start, mesh honeycomb and chrome accents for the front grille, foglights and a navigation system.